 Biggest EuroMillions Jackpot Ever

-The biggest EuroMillions jackpot ever was worth €190 million and has been won on two occasions since the game began in 2004.
+The biggest EuroMillions jackpot ever was worth €190 million and has been won on three occasions since the game began in 2004.
 Adrian and Gillian Bayford from the UK were the first to achieve the feat, matching all five main numbers and both Lucky Stars on Friday 10th August 2012 to win €190 million (£148,656,000 based on historic exchange rates).

 The EuroMillions Winners page contains a list of the biggest prizes to have ever been claimed, as well as a table ranking all the participating countries by the number of jackpot winners.

 The winning EuroMillions numbers from the draw on Friday 10th August 2012, in which the Bayfords won their prize, were:

 |Friday 10th August 2012||Draw Number 510|